-The Comparisons of Age-Related Macular Degeneration Treatments Trials (CATT) is a multi-centered randomized clinical trial to assess the relative safety and efficacy of two treatments for subfoveal neovascular Age-Related Macular Degeneration (AMD), a disease that usually causes severe irreversible vision loss.
-CATT will be conducted in 44 clinical centers and is funded by the National Eye Institute.
+The Comparisons of Age-Related Macular Degeneration Treatments Trials (CATT) was a multi-centered randomized clinical trial to assess the relative safety and efficacy of two treatments for subfoveal neovascular Age-Related Macular Degeneration (AMD), a disease that usually causes severe irreversible vision loss.
+CATT was conducted in 44 clinical centers and was funded by the National Eye Institute.

 The CPOB is home to both the CATT Coordinating Center and the Fundus Photograph Reading Center.
 The other resource centers are the Office of the Study Chair at Emory University and the Optical Coherence Tomography (OCT) Reading Center at Duke University.

 Click here for additional information regarding the CATT Study from the Clinicaltrials.gov website.

 Click here for additional information regarding the CATT Study from the NEI website.

 WHAT IS NEOVASCULAR AMD AND WHY IS THE CATT STUDY IMP0RTANT?